treefungus/Disaster-tweets/README.md

-Predicting whic tweets cover actual disasters, and which not.
+Predicting which tweets cover actual disasters, and which not.
 Submission to Kaggle competition.

 #ML #RandomForest #vectors #NLP